Using Sydney’s Public Transport 2025

 • City & Southwest Line connects Chatswood to Bankstown through the CBD

-Key Metro Stations for Tourists
+Key Metro Stations for Visitors

 Several Metro stations provide convenient access to Sydney’s most popular attractions: